‘Blippi’ Switch Outrage Is Probably a Good Thing

-It’s hard to predict what kid performer is going to be the next big thing.
+It’s hard to predict which child entertainer going to be the next big thing.
 We’ve had Mister Rogers, Elmo, who was always a hit, and then there’s Blippi.
 He was one of the first to get huge on YouTube, curating videos aimed at kids’ education right at the same time screen time became a parenting survival tactic.
 We no longer felt guilty popping our kids in front of a tablet while watching a grown man excitedly discuss the alphabet and show off why the museum is so fun to visit.
 And it was great, for a while.
 Now, years later, fans are furious that there’s been a Blippi switch, but to be honest, it’s probably a good thing anyway.
 Here’s what went down.

 Blippi, whose real name is Stevin John, started his YouTube channel in 2013 after leaving the Air Force and working as a marketing consultant for a brief time.
 After inspiration struck from his nephew, Stevin created the character of Blippi, and his YouTube channel was born.

 Now, 12.5 million subscribers on his channel have watched over 258 videos that have totaled more than 9.5 billion views.
-He’s also created a toy line, merchandise that includes t-shirts and costumes, and launched a live tour across the country.
+He’s also created a toy line, and merchandise that includes t-shirts and costumes, and launched a live tour across the country.

 Blippi, and thus Stevin, has faced a few levels of controversy since his fame grew.
 Including the unearthing of a video, Stevin posted to YouTube, years before his Blippi persona, when he was known as Steezy Grossman.
 And his most famous video as Steezy was when he pooped on his friend.